skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 filled with gravel and brackish water, the city was largely abandoned and became little more than mining camps.
-At one time the elves (when they had control of Khelberg) gave the camps the name Della Minera ("The Mining Valley", in Common) and the name remained, although the elves did not.*
+At one time the elves (when they had control of Khelberg) gave the camps the name Della Minera ("The Mining Valley," in Common) and the name remained, although the elves did not.*

 *Other notable names on the island include Tal Podere, (in elven, "the